 Rafsanjani as president of that council.
-The post has always been
+The post has always

-of Rafsanjani as its president, the CDE will act
+and appointment of Rafsanjani as its president, the CDE will act

 as a new Islamic politburo of the current system.
 Since

-5- The Arm Forces: They have been until now, under the control
+5- The Arm Forces: They have been until now, under the

-during the war.
+that he was during the war.

 6- The Bazaar: That has always been important in the Iranian

 7- Last but certainly not the least, the people of Iran, as the